Greg Schiano Hoping to Keep Aqib Talib

 That’s good news for Talib fans, in many ways it’s the first step because had Schiano not liked Talib he’d already be out on his ear.
 Things still need to unfold well for him in the legal system, but should it the path seems clear for Talib to return to the Bucs secondary.

 When asked about Talib, Schiano has responded:

-“The thing that I can tell you is since I arrived here Jan.
+"“Well, any time you have a guy where there’s an off-the-field situation that could affect his on-the-field situation, you’re concerned,” Schiano said, via the Tampa Bay Times.“The thing that I can tell you is since I arrived here Jan.
 26, he’s been awesome,” Schiano said.
 “The way he’s worked, he’s been here every day.
 I hope that it’s left behind him and there isn’t anything and that we can move forward because, again, I can only judge people since I’ve been involved.
 I can’t stick my head in the sand, as I’ve said before, but on the other hand . . . he’s been extremely focused and here, doing everything that we asked.
-So I’m pleased with that and hope everything can just kind of sort itself out.”
+So I’m pleased with that and hope everything can just kind of sort itself out.”"

 But should things unfold poorly or Mark Dominik decide he’s tired of giving the oft-troubled corner chances, the Buccaneers admitedly have contingencies in place as well (per PFT).